sit3057082025/BackendTask8.1C/README.md

    - It will ask for hugging face token, provide and press enter.
 Then select Y.

-## 5. To run the code (In Terminal Skip this if using main-ollama.py and go to stop 6 below):
+## 5. To run the code in terminal (Skip this if using main-ollama.py and go to stop 6 below):
 ```python main-directModel.py```

 or